 If the High Income Child Benefit charge applies to you or your partner it is usually worthwhile to claim Child Benefit for your child, as it can help to protect your State Pension and will make sure your child receives a National Insurance number.
 However, you still have the choice of whether to keep receiving child benefit and pay the tax charge or you can elect to stop receiving child benefit and not pay the charge.

 There are a number of reasons why you might need to complete a Self-Assessment return.
 This includes if you are self-employed, a company director, have an annual income over £100,000 and / or have income from savings, investment or property.

 Taxpayers that need to complete a Self-Assessment return for the first time should inform HMRC as soon as possible.
 The latest date that HMRC should be notified is by 5 October following the end of the tax year for which a Self-Assessment return needs to be filed.
-If you have missed this deadline for the 2020-21 tax year you should still notify HMRC and register as soon as possible.
-You should also ensure that you file your 2020-21 tax return and pay any tax due by 31 January 2022.
+If you required to submit a Self-Assessment return for 2021-22, you should ensure that you file your tax return electronically and pay any tax due by 31 January 2023.